Taipei City Profile

-Although it's not very beautiful, it is the quintessence of Taiwan.
+Although it’s not very beautiful, it is the quintessence of Taiwan.
 Taipei is very expensive, so plan to find work as soon as you can.
-A small tourism office is located in the train station, but for comprehensive assistance, the main office is near the Sun Yat-Sen Memorial at 280 Chunghsiao E Road, Section 4.
+For travel and tourism information definitely check out the official tourism website.

 Taipei is located on the north tip of Taiwan, about 15 miles from the port city of Keelung.